 There are legends that many queens and empresses took milk baths daily for a youthful appearance.
-Today many skincare formulations contain pasteurized milk or its components like lactic acid, lactose, or proteins, which has beneficial effects on the skin.
+Today many skincare formulations contain pasteurized milk or its components like lactic acid, lactose, or proteins, which have beneficial effects on the skin.

-Milk contains many proteins (usually marked as Lactis proteinum) that have scientifically proven benefits on skin regeneration, cell renewal, and as active prebiotic.
+Milk contains many proteins (usually marked as Lactis proteinum) that have scientifically proven benefits on skin regeneration, cell renewal, and active prebiotics.
 Also, milk proteins improve the stability of other important ingredients, as well as be a part of the delivery system enhancing penetration of active substances into the deeper layers of the skin.

 Lactoferrin is a well-studied glycoprotein that is part of the immune system with antimicrobial, antifungal, and antiviral activities.
 It is a very effective cure for skin conditions like acne, psoriasis, or diabetic ulcerations.
-Lactoferrin also boosts the proliferation of dermal papilla cells thus improves hair growth.
+Lactoferrin also boosts the proliferation of dermal papilla cells thus improving hair growth.

 Glycomacropeptide another protein from milk enhances the skin lipid barrier and has a significant prebiotic effect on bifidobacteria that improves microbiota balance.
 Lactis proteinum is a perfect source of amino acids which are natural moisturizing factors (NMF) for the skin binding water and providing volume, firmness, and resilience.